Tevin Coleman: 2017 season

-During a Week 2 34–23 victory over the Green Bay Packers, Coleman had six carries for 42 yards and a three-yard receiving touchdown in the first game in the new Mercedes-Benz Stadium.
+During a Week 2 34–23 victory over the Packers, Coleman had six carries for 42 yards and a three-yard receiving touchdown in the first game in the new Mercedes-Benz Stadium.
 His touchdown reception was the first receiving touchdown in the new stadium's history.
-During a Week 12 34–20 victory over the Tampa Bay Buccaneers, he had 19 carries for 97 yards and two touchdowns for his second career game with multiple touchdown scores.
+During a Week 12 34–20 victory over the Buccaneers, he had 19 carries for 97 yards and two touchdowns for his second career game with multiple touchdown scores.

 Coleman finished the 2017 season with 628 rushing yards, five rushing touchdowns, 27 receptions, 299 receiving yards, and three receiving touchdowns.
 The Falcons made the playoffs as the #6-seed.
 In the Wild Card Round, against the Los Angeles Rams, he had 40 rushing yards and 28 receiving yards in the 26–13 victory.
-In the Divisional Round against the Philadelphia Eagles, he had 79 rushing yards and a 14-yard reception in the 15–10 loss.
+In the Divisional Round against the Eagles, he had 79 rushing yards and a 14-yard reception in the 15–10 loss.